 If applicable the developer will be required to undertake mitigation measures to ensure there is no adverse impact on the transport network as a direct result of their development or arising from the cumulative impact of development in the area.
 Any cumulative impact will be met by the developer through an appropriate contribution, on a proportionate basis, towards transportation interventions as required.
 This might include the requirement to make an appropriate contribution towards mitigation measures on the wider transportation network, in particular active travel provision and public transport to enable trips to be made by active and sustainable modes of travel.
-Other mitigation measures might include the signalisation of a roundabout, improvements to traffic signals at specific locations or improvements to public transport facilities and active travel links to these facilities.
+Other mitigation measures might include the signalisation of a roundabout or improvements to traffic signals at specific locations.
 An appropriate contribution will be assessed using the trip rates that a development will generate at specific locations.
 This information should be set out in a Transport Assessment or Statement (approved by the Ayrshire Roads Alliance) and will be assessed against the LDP2 Transport Appraisal anticipated trip rates at LDP2 build out.
 The standard contribution rate will be calculated as follows: